Juraaas/python_projects/vision_ticketless_parking_system/README.md

 # Vision Ticketless Parking System

 End-to-end computer vision pipeline for automated vehicle entry and exit monitoring in parking lots, without the need for physical tickets.
-The system detects vehicles, reads license plates, logs timestamps, and can integrate with payment verification for seamless parking management.
+The system detects vehicles, identifies license plates, performs OCR recognition, and prepares structured events for automated parking management systems.
+The goal of the project is to build a modular, production-oriented vision pipeline, similar to real-world ANPR (Automatic Number Plate Recognition) systems used in modern parking infrastructure.

 ---